sympatovit/condenser/readme.md

 This file stores server and app secrets, such as usernames and passwords.

-`secrets.json` is listed in .gitignore to avoid saving sensitive data in source control.
+It is listed in `.gitignore` to avoid saving sensitive data in source control.

 Example for one NS2 server, and the NS2 Dedicated Server app: